 In the peak summer months, the accommodation tends to fill quickly.
 Make sure to book your Denali accommodation early.

 We rented two tents and sleeping gear at Denali Mountain Works close to the Denali park entrance, as we wanted to experience Denali at night.
-Plus that location meant we could catch the early buses and maximize our time in the park.
+Plus, that location meant we could catch the early buses and maximize our time in the park.
 However, the other towns are not that far, and you plan your days regardless of where you sleep.
-The communities have restaurants too, so if cooking your dinner over a stove is not your thing, staying in Cantwell or Healy will be better choices.
+The communities have restaurants too, so if cooking your dinner over a stove is not your thing, staying in Cantwell or Healy will be a better choice.

 Staying in the park meant we could go for a stroll after dinner, enjoying the long summer days.
 Even at midnight, the twilights allowed to see without a headlamp.
 Beware that these long days will trick you into thinking it’s earlier than what it is.